-I didn’t know her, but her death has affected me greatly.
+I didn’t know her, but her death affected me greatly.

 On June 17th, Bill 156, an Ag Gag bill, was passed in Ontario.
 This law prevents whistleblowers from exposing unethical and illegal practices on farms and was inspired by similar bills that were eventually struck down in many states in the U.S.

 Two days later, on June 19th, Regan Russell was killed by a transport truck carrying young pigs to slaughter in front of Fearman’s Pork in Burlington, Ontario.
 Earlier this week, it was announced that the driver of said truck escaped criminal charges.
-Instead, the 28-year-old was charged with careless driving causing death—a mere slap on the wrist, as if he was driving while distracted because he was texting at the time.
+Instead, the 28-year-old was charged with careless driving causing death—a mere slap on the wrist, equivalent to driving while distracted.

-But that’s not what happened, the truck was stopped for several minutes when he suddenly accelerated knowing full well that Regan was standing in front of his truck and not giving her the time to get out of the way.
-Video surveillance footage shows exactly what happened and others that were in attendance at the vigil on that fateful Friday bore witness to this tragedy.
+But that’s not what happened, the truck was stopped for several minutes when he suddenly accelerated into a right turn from the outside left lane.
+Video surveillance footage shows exactly what happened and others who were in attendance at the vigil on that fateful Friday bore witness to this tragedy.
 What story did he spin to avoid criminal prosecution?
 Are Halton Police more sympathetic toward the perpetrator than the victim?

-Regan Russell is a tragic victim of the indifference demonstrated by the police and the animal agriculture industry that treats animals as commodities.
+Regan Russell is a tragic victim of the animal agriculture industry that treats animals as commodities, and police indifference.
 Had those truck drivers been held accountable in the past, Regan may still be alive today.
 She wanted to show animals a bit of kindness and try to relieve their suffering before they are sent to their horrific deaths, and for that she paid the ultimate price: her own life.

 Regan Russell had been a fearless defender of animals since 1977.
 As her husband Mark Powell recounted, she had a heavy heart the night before she was killed because Bill 156 passed the day before.
-But she didn’t let that stop her from speaking up for the animals she loved the following day—in fact she may have been even more committed to inspire change.
+But she didn’t let that stop her from speaking up for the animals she loved the following day—in fact, she may have been even more committed to inspiring change.